bluesky-social/atproto/cli/README.md

-# @bluesky/cli
+# @adx/cli

-The command line interface for the SKY protocol.
+The command line interface for ADX.